conaticus/silk/README.md

         "port": 8080, // The port of the server "location": "/my-website", // The home location of the server "fileExtensions": false // Whether or not silk will redirect the user if there is a file extension included in the url (E.G: /page.html -> /page)
+        "headers": { // Set the headers for the server response, any header that is null will delete the response header "Server": null // Delete the server response header }
     }
 ]
 ```